openebs-archive/openebs-docs/docs/alphafeatures.md

 - Kubernetes version 1.14 or higher
 - OpenEBS Version 1.5 or higher installed.
 Recommended OpenEBS version is 1.6.
-- iSCSI initiator utils installed on all the worker nodes
+- iSCSI initiator utils installed on all the worker nodes.
 - You have access to install RBAC components into `kube-system` namespace.
 The Jiva CSI driver components are installed in `kube-system` namespace to allow them to be flagged as system critical components.
 - Base OS on worker nodes can be Ubuntu 16.04, Ubuntu 18.04 or CentOS.